1. Complete and up-to-date Statistics

 Disadvantages of Indexing & Partitioning

-If potentially useful indexes are not used by the optimizer and they are not helpful in the entire PDM design, drop them immediately.
-You're wasting space and resources.
+Drop potentially useful indexes that are not utilized by the optimizer and not beneficial to the overall PDM design to avoid wasting space and resources.

 4. Query Rewriting

-Not having to understand the content and business logic of a query, I do not need to contact the author of the query.
-The purely technical optimizations are usually not that risky.
+Since I don’t need to comprehend the content and business logic of a query, I don’t need to contact its author.
+Typically, technical optimizations are not very risky.

-Rewriting of queries often solves performance problems, even when all other techniques have failed.
+Rewriting queries can often resolve performance issues, even when other attempted methods have been unsuccessful.

 5. Teradata SQL Tuning with Real-Time Monitoring

-- Steps that take a long time to finish and consume a huge amount of resources.
+• Steps that take a long time to finish consume a lot of resources.

 Analyzing the bad query